 The court is the temple of justice and the last hope of the common man.
-However, the conduct with which our judge's work is to say the least difficult.
-The judges write in long that are dilapidated, the library is poorly stock as the judge begs counsels for authorities and court.
+However, the conditions with which our judge's work is to say the least difficult.
+The judges write in long hand, courts are dilapidated, the library is poorly stock as the judge begs counsels for authorities cited in court.
 A combinations of these factors make their work very difficult.

 Terrorism cases are felonious in nature and needs to be dispensed with quickly to give the victims of the dastard acts of terrorist a sense of justice.
-The equitable principle of Justice delayed is justice denied and justice hastened is justice denied as well should be adhered to One of earliest cases of terrorism handled in Nigeria by the courts was that of the Boko-Haram members in FHC Abuja.
-The suspects were tried on five count charges following 8th April 2011 attack on the Independent National Electoral commission in Suleja, Niger state.
-In addition to other bombings that took place in Abuja and Suleja, two years later the judgment was definered in 2013.
-This notwithstanding the fact that Terrorism is criminal case and requires entire analysis to establish the facts which must be proved beyond reasonable doubt the control deserved commendation in that regards.
-Early dispensation of terrorism case will and the signal to those that are perpetrating same, that there is no hiding place as the long and of the law will catch up with them as can be seen in the case of FRN 13 Manathre Westerna Quatada& 5 others.28
+The equitable principle of Justice delayed is justice denied and justice hastened is justice denied as well should be adhered to.
+One of earliest cases of terrorism handled in Nigeria by the courts was that of the Boko-Haram members in FHC Abuja.
+The suspects were tried on five count charges following 8thApril 2011 attack on the Independent National Electoral commission in Suleja, Niger state.
+In addition to other bombings that took place in Abuja and Suleja, two years later the judgment was delivered in 2013.
+This notwithstanding the fact that Terrorism is criminal case and requires critical analysis to establish the facts which must be proved beyond reasonable doubt, the court deserved commendation in that regards.
+Early dispensation of terrorism cases will send the right signal to those that are perpetrating same, that there is no hiding place as the long arms of the law will catch up with them as can be seen in the case of FRN Vs Shuaibu Abu-Bakar AKA Abu Quatada& 5 others.274

-4.4.2 Lack of Basic Tools f Research, Intelligence and Investigation
+4.4.2 Lack of Basic Tools of Research, Intelligence and Investigation

 The security agencies suffer from multiple constraints in the fight against terrorism, poor intelligence gathering and investigation which is a condition precedent for diligent prosecution makes it difficult for the success in combating terrorism.
-The lack of synergy between the law enforcement agencies which include the Armed Forces, Nigeria Police Force, Department of State Security (DSS) Nigeria Intelligence Agency (NIA) the Nigeria Immigration Service (ASS) Nigeria Security and Civil Defense Corps (NSCDC) and the coordinating office (ASS) against terrorism office of the National Security Advisor (ONSA).
-The absence cooperation makes it difficult and illusionary to fight terrorism the way it ought to be
+The lack of synergy between the law enforcement agencies which include the Armed Forces, Nigeria Police Force, Department of State Security (DSS) Nigeria Intelligence Agency (NIA) the Nigeria Immigration Service (NIS) Nigeria Security and Civil Defense Corps (NSCDC) and the coordinating office for the fight against terrorism office of the National Security Advisor (ONSA).
+The absence of such cooperation makes it difficult and illusionary to fight terrorism the way it ought to be.

-The forensic department of Nigeria police is nonexistent, because there are no personnel in forensic section, ballistics, poor data collection and analysis and drawing comparison between previous data collected line DNA samples, fingerprints, photographs of suspects and materials collected from the crime scene.
+The forensic department of Nigeria police is nonexistent, because there are no personnel in forensic section, ballistics, poor data collection and analysis and drawing comparison between previous data collected like DNA samples, fingerprints, photographs of suspects and materials collected from the crime scene.
 The forensic lab of police in Lagos meant to scientifically carry out criminal investigation built in 1982 had the capacity to handle seven different kinds of investigation and it has seven units.
-They are; chemistry, Biology, photography.
-Ballistics.
-Fool mark, disputed document, and GSM information extraction.
+They are; chemistry, Biology, photography, Ballistics, Tool mark, disputed document, and GSM information extraction.
 The laboratory today is abandoned with no activities there.
-Some reasons attributed to the neglect is poor budgetary discussed the force and poor training and working conditions, this makes it difficult to scientific investigate terrorism and predict to prevent further attacks.
+Some reasons attributed to the neglect is poor budgetary allocation to the force and poor training and working conditions, this makes it difficult to scientifically investigate terrorism and predict to prevent further attacks.

 The cooperation among the law enforcement agencies no matter how cordial and information sharing excellent, the lack of such cooperation amongst the law enforcement and communities spells doom for combating terrorism.
-Some of the reason is that security agents divulge the identity of their informants to the terrorist, no community members is willing to risk their lines.
+Some of the reason is that security agents divulge the identity of their informants to the terrorist, no community members is willing to risk their lives to sharing information with the securities.
+Also some unscrupulous or rogues officers aids the terrorist or kidnapping gang for the rate of kidnapping as they are partner in crime.